-The Wetzel Lab is looking for motivated PhD and MS students, postdoctoral scholars, and undergraduate researchers (see specific advertisements below).
+The Wetzel Lab is always looking for motivated PhD and MS students, postdoctoral scholars, and undergraduate researchers.
 Please check out the research page for descriptions of some of the major projects happening in the lab.
 And please have a look at our publications to get an idea of the type of research we do.
-If these ideas interest you, please email me to start a conversation (firstname.lastname@example.org).
-I’m excited to hear from you.
+If our science interests you, please email me to start a conversation (email@example.com).
+It would be ideal if you could provide the following:

 I take graduate students through both the Ecology, Evolutionary Biology, and Behavior Program and the Department of Entomology.
 This means students graduate with a dual degree in Ecology, Evolutionary Biology, and Behavior and Entomology.